 WARNING: Although the transplantation isn't really difficult, it still takes a bit of experience with this kind of hardware.
 There is a risk that parts might break, or that the PSP might not work any more after reassembly.
 If you plan to move your PSP to a new case, you are doing it at your own risk.
 Also, please take ESD precautions!

 The first step is to tear down the old PSP.
 It's certainly a good idea to make detailed notes and photos that will help to find the correct place for each part later.
 Especially the UMD drive has a few small parts that turned out to be a bit tricky at the reassembly.
 The flat wires can be removed by either gently lifting or moving the black lever of the connector.
-Do not just pull them out.
+Do not just yank them out.
 Never use force!

 Disassembling the UMD drive was surprisingly easy.
 At some point the drive door needs to be taken out though, which requires a bit of force that made me feel uneasy.
 I was worried that the door or one of the hinges might snap.